Online Bachelor of Science in Engineering Degree Programs

 • Expected Time to Completion: 48 months

-Online Bachelor’s Degrees in Industrial Engineering
+Online Bachelor of Science Degrees in Industrial Engineering

 The University of Southern Mississippi offers an online industrial engineering technology degree program.
 This program can be completed online and does not require any campus visits.
 It is ideal for students aiming to take up high-level supervisory and planning positions in the workforce.